 So far, she thought, he'd barely registered who it was and hadn't really looked at her.

-He ushered her into a chair - the only chair in the whole flat, and one so rickety she was nervous about sitting on it.
-She took the chance to look around as he fussed around the kitchenette, she looked around.
+Before she could reply, he ushered her into a chair - the only chair in the whole flat, and one so rickety she was nervous about sitting on it.
+She took the chance to look around as he fussed around the kitchenette.
 There wasn't much to see.
 A bedsit - hideous brown floral wallpaper, and orange carpet dating from the mid seventies.
 The curtains had plastic backing, like they belonged to the bathroom.
 They might have once, she thought.
-Beyond jagged tears in places they were spotted with mold, though the rest of the place held spotless order.
+They had jagged tears in places and were spotted with mold, though the rest of the place was in spotless order.
 A bitter reek of old damp pervaded the carpet; four decades worth of leaks and drips could not be remedied by a simple cleaning job.
-Aside from the single chair and tiny table, there was little else in the room but a forlorn-looking, narrow bed in the opposite corner.
-It was so close that she could almost have reached out and touched it.
+Aside from the single chair and tiny table, there wasn't much else in the room but a forlorn-looking, narrow bed in the opposite corner, so close that she could almost have reached out and touched it.
 She didn't think it had enough warm bedclothes on it - not for her tastes, anyway.
-But maybe the ex-soldier really didn't feel the cold like she did.
+But maybe the ex-soldier didn't feel the cold like she did.

 He seemed to be considering this.
 "No...
 I guess not."